 What do you do when you get to the end of a notebook?
 How do you resolve the end of your relationship with this object that has been your daily companion?

 You saw the notebook at a shop.
 Or you spotted it on a website.
 Perhaps it was a gift.
 You resisted using it for months or maybe years.
-It was just too beautiful, quirky and delightful to actually be used, except for a very special occasion.
+Unless it was a special occasion, it was just too beautiful, quirky and delightful to actually be used.

 Then the moment arrived.
 It matched your new handbag.
 The picture and witty motto on the front perfectly reflected the image you wished to present.
 Or maybe you just decided it was time to stop hoarding and start using!